 Physiotherapists are encouraged to attend further training courses after and in addition to their Foundation Acupuncture course.
 Such training:

-AACP recognises ‘Post-Foundation’ and ‘Advanced’ as terms describing training courses offered to Physiotherapists who have passed the Foundation Course, provided that such courses have been approved by the AACP’s Education Training and Research Committee.
+AACP recognises ‘Post-Foundation’ and ‘Advanced’ as terms describing training courses offered to Physiotherapists who have passed the Foundation Course, provided that such courses have been approved by the AACP’s Training Committee.
 Other descriptions of courses, such as ‘intermediate’ are not recognised and do not designate courses that AACP recognise as training.

 Continued Professional Development [CPD] can be achieved in a number of different ways and a number of different approaches are listed below.
 All are acceptable when Acupuncture is involved and when the required learning objectives & outcomes are included in the CPD description.